isomerpages/mti-cap/pages/About CAP.md

 **How does CAP carry out an investigation?**

-CAP will work with various agencies and organisations, including the Competition and Consumer Commission of Singapore (CCCS), the Consumers Association of Singapore (CASE) and the People’s Association (PA), to assess feedback provided in relation to unjustified price increases using the GST increase as a cover, and engage with the relevant businesses where necessary.
+CAP will work with various agencies and organisations, including the Competition and Consumer Commission of Singapore (CCCS), the People’s Association (PA), and the Consumers Association of Singapore (CASE), to assess feedback provided in relation to unjustified price increases using the GST increase as a cover, and engage with the relevant businesses where necessary.

 As part of the investigation process, CAP will evaluate the explanations provided by the business for the price increase, to determine if it constitutes profiteering.
 CAP may make public errant businesses that seek to profiteer on the pretext of the GST increase.